Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 \begin{rem} We emphasize that the classical methods fail to establish the last three theorems due to bad properties of the Hausdorff content.
 Instead, we employ the new approach developed in the proofs of Theorems \ref{them-1013-1} and \ref{them-0919-1}.
-Therefore, these theorems naturally extend the classical theory of \cite{CoFe74,j80,Muc72}, and simultaneously their proofs provide novel proofs---even when reduced to the classical Muckenhoupt $A_p$ weight case (i.e., $\delta=n$)---that avoid the use of the Fubini theorem, the countable additivity of measures and linearity of the integral. \end{rem}
+Therefore, these theorems naturally extend the classical theory of \cite{CoFe74,j80,Muc72} beyond measure-theoretic frameworks, and simultaneously their proofs provide novel proofs---even when reduced to the classical Muckenhoupt $A_p$ weight case (i.e., $\delta=n$)---that avoid the use of Fubini's theorem, the countable additivity of measures and linearity of the integral. \end{rem}

 Finally, combining Theorems \ref{them-1013-1} and \ref{lm-411-1}, we characterize the boundedness of the operator $\cm_{\ch_{\fz}^{\dz}}$ on the weak weighted Choquet-Lebesgue space $L^{p,\fz}_{w}(\rn, \ch_{\fz}^{\dz})$ via capacitary Muckenhoupt weight class $\ca_{p,\dz}$ as follows.
 To the best of our knowledge, this result appears to be new even when restricted to the classical Muckenhoupt $A_p$ weight setting.